mossherder/ai-education-system/README.md

-# AI Driven Education Nucleus
+# AI Driven Education Core

 This project is an attempt to create a first-generation education system utilizing advances in artificial intelligence for optimizing teaching methods.